Pepperdine Waves: Basketball

 Pepperdine sponsors both men's and women's NCAA Division I college basketball teams.

 Men's

 The Pepperdine Waves men's basketball team began play in the 1938–1939 season, and has amassed 12 regular-season conference titles and three conference tournament championships.
 It qualified for the NAIA men's basketball tournament seven times during the 1940s and 1950s.
 It has made 13 appearances in the NCAA tournament, six in the National Invitation Tournament, and three in the College Basketball Invitational (CBI), and it won the CBI championship in 2021.
-Thirty-one former Waves have been drafted in the NBA draft, and 17 have played in the National Basketball Association.
+Thirty-eight former Waves have been drafted or played National Basketball Association as recently as 2021 (Kessler Edwards) and 2023 (Maxwell Lewis).

 Women's

 The Pepperdine Waves women's basketball team began play in the 1975–76 season and has won four conference regular-season titles and three conference tournament championships.
-The Waves have made four appearances in the NCAA tournament and six in the Women's National Invitation Tournament.
+The Waves have made four appearances in the NCAA tournament and six in the Women's National Invitation Tournament advancing to the Sweet 16 in 2019.